docsforadobe/after-effects-scripting-guide/docs/text/composedlinerange.rst

 It is important to note that the :ref:`TextDocument` instance is not re-composed when changes are made to it - that only occurs when the instance is applied back to a :ref:`TextLayer`.
 So if you delete all the text in the :ref:`TextDocument` instance the number of composed lines will remain constant.

-- The property ``characterStart`` will report the first character index of the range.
+- The :ref:`characterStart<ComposedLineRange.characterStart>` attribute will report the first character index of the range.
-- The property ``characterEnd`` will report the (last + 1) character index of the range, such that (``characterEnd`` - ``characterStart``) represents the number of characters in the range.
+- The :ref:`characterEnd<ComposedLineRange.characterEnd>` attribute will report the (last + 1) character index of the range, such that (:ref:`characterEnd<ComposedLineRange.characterEnd>` - :ref:`characterStart<ComposedLineRange.characterStart>`) represents the number of characters in the range.
 - A composed line always has some length.

-When accessed, the `ComposedLineRange` object will check that effective ``characterStart`` and effective ``characterEnd`` of the range remains valid for the current span of the related :ref:`TextDocument`.
-This is the same rule as applied when the `ComposedLineRange` was created, but because the length of the related :ref:`TextDocument` can change through the addition or removal of characters, the effective ``characterStart`` and effective ``characterEnd`` may no longer be valid.
+When accessed, the `ComposedLineRange` object will check that effective :ref:`characterStart<ComposedLineRange.characterStart>` and effective :ref:`characterEnd<ComposedLineRange.characterEnd>` of the range remains valid for the current span of the related :ref:`TextDocument`.
+This is the same rule as applied when the `ComposedLineRange` was created, but because the length of the related :ref:`TextDocument` can change through the addition or removal of characters, the effective :ref:`characterStart<ComposedLineRange.characterStart>` and effective :ref:`characterEnd<ComposedLineRange.characterEnd>` may no longer be valid.
 In this situation an exception will be thrown on access, either read or write.
-The property ``isRangeValid`` will return false if the effective range is no longer valid.
+The property :ref:`isRangeValid<ComposedLineRange.isRangeValid>` will return false if the effective range is no longer valid.

 Note that if the :ref:`TextDocument` length changes, the character range could become valid again.

-As a convenience, the function ``characterRange()`` can be invoked which will return a :ref:`CharacterRange` instance initialized from ``characterStart`` and ``characterEnd``.
+As a convenience, the function :ref:`ComposedLineRange.characterRange` can be invoked which will return a :ref:`CharacterRange` instance initialized from :ref:`characterStart<ComposedLineRange.characterStart>` and :ref:`characterEnd<ComposedLineRange.characterEnd>`.
 This instance becomes independent of the `ComposedLineRange` instance it came from so subsequent changes to the `ComposedLineRange` limits are not communicated to the :ref:`CharacterRange` instance.

 For performance reasons, when accessing multiple attributes it is adviseable to retrieve the :ref:`CharacterRange` once and re-use it rather than create a new one each time.